 4.1.
 Guests.
 Each member may bring one or more guests to YSC events subject to the discretion of the Board of Directors.

 4.2.
 Responsibility For Guests.
 Each member shall be responsible for the conduct of, and indebtedness incurred by, all guests admitted to the YSC’s facilities at the member’s request or with member’s permission.
 All members are required to pay guest fees for their guests as determined by the Board of Directors.

 5.1.
 Powers.
-Subject to any limitations of the Articles of Incorporation, the California Nonprofit Corporation Act or these Bylaws, all legally permissible corporate powers shall be exercised by, or under the authority of, and the business and affairs of the YSC shall be controlled by the Board of Directors.
-Without prejudice to such general powers, but subject to the same limitations, it is hereby expressly declared that the directors shall have the following powers:
+Subject to any limitations of the Articles of Incorporation, the California Nonprofit Corporation Act or these Bylaws, all corporate powers shall be exercised by, or under the authority of, and the business and affairs of the YSC shall be controlled by the Board of Directors.
+Without prejudice to such general powers, but subject to the same limitations, it is hereby expressly declared that the directors shall have the following

 (a) To appoint and remove all officers of the YSC subject to such limitations as may appear in the Bylaws, and to prescribe such powers and duties for officers as may not be inconsistent with law, with the Articles of Incorporation, or the Bylaws.

 (b) To conduct, manage and control the affairs of the YSC to the extent permitted by law, and to make such rules and regulations, not inconsistent with law, or with the Articles of Incorporation, or the Bylaws, as they may deem best..

 (c) To designate any place for the holding of any membership or Board of Directors meeting, to change the principal office of the YSC for the transaction of its business from one location to another; to adopt make and use a corporate seal and to alter the form of such seal from time to time, as, in their judgment, they may deem best, provided such seal shall at all times comply with the provisions of law.